VII. Key Issues: Regulation & Reform >> C. Health Reform >> Affordable Care Act (ACA) >> ACA Repeal (last updated 7.13.17)

 - Heritage Foundation.
 Can Appropriations Bill Defund Obamacare?
 Heritage Foundation Factsheet, August 2013.
 After citing numerous examples, the author concludes: “it is beyond dispute that Congress can use its power of the purse to defund Obamacare—both its mandatory and discretionary spending—in appropriations legislation this fall.
 The lone remaining question is whether Congress can summon the political will to do so.”

 With the November election of Donald Trump to the Presidency and Republican control of both the House and the Senate, ACA repeal was increasingly seen as likely.
-In early March 2017, House leadership introduced the American Health Care Act, which, although not a repeal proposal, significantly alters the ACA.
+On 3.3.17, GOP House leadership introduced the American Health Care Act, which, although not a repeal proposal, significantly alters the ACA.
 See American Health Care Act below.
+On 6.22.17, Senate Republicans offered the Better Care Reconciliation Act (BRCA), and on 7.13.17, released an updated draft version.

 Budgetary Impact of 2017 Repeal